rmrk-team/evm/docs/implementations/RMRKNestableMultiAssetImpl.md

 function acceptAsset(uint256 tokenId, uint256 index, uint64 assetId) external nonpayable
 ```

-Accepts an asset from the pending array of given token.
+Accepts an asset at from the pending array of given token.

 *Migrates the asset from the token&#39;s pending asset array to the token&#39;s active asset array.Active assets cannot be removed by anyone, but can be replaced by a new asset.Requirements:  - The caller must own the token or be approved to manage the token&#39;s assets  - `tokenId` must exist.  - `index` must be in range of the length of the pending asset array.Emits an {AssetAccepted} event.*